johanaarstein/am-lottieplayer/README.md

 - Contains a Divi Builder Module
 - Contains an Elementor Widget
 - Contains the shortcode `[am-lottieplayer]`
-- The shortcode is compatible with Flatsome UX Builder
+- Has intergration for Flatsome UX Builder
+- Has partial support for WPBakery (formerly Visual Studio)
 - Scripts are only loaded for pages where the player is used
 - Upload Lottie JSON or dotLottie files to your *Media Library*
 - Drag & drop a Lottie JSON or dotLottie file
 - Insert a Lottie JSON or dotLottie animation from URL
 - Choose renderer, scaling, speed, size, background color, interactions and more from the block settings in Gutenberg.
-The same settings are accessible in the Divi Module menu, the Elementor Widget menu and the Flatsome UX Builder menu.
+The same settings are accessible in the Divi Module menu, the Elementor Widget menu, the Flatsome UX Builder menu, and WPBakery menu.

 ## Installation